Essential Guide: Coping Inventory for Stressful Situations

 INSTRUCTIONS: The following are ways people react to various difficult, stressful, or upsetting situations.

-Leave your email below to receive the results in your inbox together with my free eBook: Beyond Deep Breaths which contains 10 lesser-known but very effective stress coping skills to get you started.
+Please leave your email below to receive the results in your inbox, along with my free eBook Beyond Deep Breaths, which contains ten lesser-known but very effective stress-coping skills to get you started.

 When I encounter a difficult, stressful, or upsetting situation, I …